Ekozmaster/rtx-remix-toolkit-api-blender-connector/README.md

 Simply go to Edit-Preferences-Add-On-Install-from-Disk, then find SimpleRemix19.zip you downloaded.
 Done!
 Latest toolkit version from Github is needed for latest bug fixes as of 12/12/24.

+Usage

+Importing
+Select all the meshes you want to import in Remix by holding shift.
+Press import.

+Export
+Select the mesh you want to attach the new mesh to.
+Press export.
+The add-on will export the OBJ, ingest it, add it as a reference, ingest any height textures, add them to the correct mesh in Remix.
+If the mesh in Remix is a past version, it will be replaced instead.
+Make sure to name your meshes different names to others in your scene or they will be replaced instead!

 ![image](https://github.com/user-attachments/assets/d287cd8f-5c02-4255-97a0-7070c3d12896)